 For those who are concerned that the 25th of December may not be the correct time to celebrate the birth of the man who changed world history, a prominent Greek Orthodox priest who also has a PhD in the history and theology of the early Christian church, lays out the thinking behind the dating of Christ’s birthday to late December.

-Greek Reporter interviewed Cyprus-born Fr.
-Panayiotis Papageorgiou, who is the protopresbyter at Holy Transfiguration Greek Orthodox Church in Marietta, Georgia, on the subject this week.
+Greek Reporter interviewed recently Cyprus-born Fr.
+Panayiotis Papageorgiou, who is the protopresbyter at Holy Transfiguration Greek Orthodox Church in Marietta, Georgia, on the subject.

 Christmas theory backed up by Biblical research